deepak-mane/my-virtualbox-kb.md/README.md

 - Solution:
 When you give a VM a Bridged Adapter, its affectingly like giving it its own NIC connected directly to your network.

 The Ubuntu installation inside of the VM needs to be set to use a static IP address.
 This is done in the  /etc/network/interfaces file.
-Some information about the interfaces file can be found on this page: https://help.ubuntu.com/12.04/serverguide/network-configuration.html
+Some information about the interfaces file can be found on this [page](https://help.ubuntu.com/18.04/serverguide/network-configuration.html)

 Here is an example interfaces file configured to match your question:
 ```